URO 2-Pitch Rules

 - Only wood or single wall aluminum bats (not alloy) may be used.
 Trappers can only be used at 1st base or by the catcher.
 Keep all equipment off the playing field when not in use.
 NO METAL SPIKES, will result as a forfeit game.
 URO will provide used aluminum bats but teams may bring their own wooden bats.

 - All ten players must bat each inning.
 All runs are counted until the 10th batter has been put out.
-The 10th batter can only be put out by tagging a base in front of him or her.
+The 10th batter can only be put out by tagging a base in front of them.
 You cannot tag the 10th batter.

-- The batter receives only 2 pitches and must hit a fair ball within those 2 pitches or he or she is out.
+- The batter receives only 2 pitches and must hit a fair ball within those 2 pitches or they are out.
 If the batter hits the pitcher with the ball or the pitcher interferes with the play, the batter is out.

 - Your own pitcher pitches to you from the pitcher’s mound.
 Pitcher must have a gloved hand for defense purposes.